Your chemotherapy team

 Hair: You might lose some or all of your hair during chemotherapy.
 Ask your doctor if your treatment is likely to cause hair loss.
 If so, you can consider if you want to keep your head covered.
 You can buy a wig, hats, or scarves before treatment starts.

 Getting help with finances and work.
 Before chemotherapy starts, you may want to:

-Chemotherapy can be given through a needle into a vein.
+Some types of chemotherapy can only be given through a needle into a vein.
 This is called intravenous or IV chemotherapy.
-It can also be in pills you take by mouth.
+Other types are given as pills you take by mouth.
 This is called oral chemotherapy.
-Or, it can be given as a medication you put on your skin, called topical chemotherapy.
+Some types of chemotherapy are applied directly on your skin, called topical chemotherapy.